LumePart/Explo/README.md

 ```bash
 15 0 * * 1 cd /path/to/explo && ./explo-amd64-linux
 ```
-**PS!** If using playlist discovery, don't run the program more than obce per day (eats up youtube API credits).
+**PS!** If using playlist discovery, don't run the program more than once per day (eats up youtube API credits).
 For testing, change LISTENBRAINZ_DISCOVERY variable to a random value

 ## Contributing